View this page as Markdown • #docs #api #Headlinedocs #Docs #Events

 }

-Signals always have a type.
-This is a short string that describes the event that caused the signal to be sent.
+Events always have a type.
+This is a short string that describes the event just happened.
 It is recommended to use short, camel-cased half-sentences like these:

-When you’re setting up your Insights later, you’ll be able to filter by Signal Type.
+When you’re setting up your Insights later, you’ll be able to filter by Event Type.

 Client User

-Signals have a clientUser property, which stores a string.
-All signals with the same client user property will be assumed to originate from the same user.
+Events have a clientUser property, which stores a string.
+All events with the same client user property will be assumed to originate from the same user.

 The TelemetryDeck client library will hash any value saved into this property before sending it to the server.
 In addition, the server will also hash any client user value again, just to be extra sure.
 We really do not want to know your users’ email addresses!